ey242/KiVA/README.md

 ## Model Data

-We provide full output responses and scores of GPT4 (in both single-image and multi_image settings), LLaVA and MANTIS for KiVA and Kiva-adults under model_data.
+We provide full output responses and scores of GPT4 (in both single-image and multi_image settings), LLaVA and MANTIS for KiVA and KiVA-adults under model_data.
 See gpt4_multi_image_extrapolation and gpt4_single_image_extrapolation for results on the non-verbal visual extrapolation task only.

 ## Human Data